bjornmeansbear/lectureScripts/ASustainableDesigner.md

    - A Pessimistic interpretation?
    - An Optimistic interpretation?

+((show lots of examples of my work as I say thiese things, quickly click through them))

 "Sustainable design does not exist" came initially from a place of pessimism.
 Like, is there anything useful design does? or is it really all just trash -- ephemeral waste so nothing is sustainable... like literally, sustainable design is not a thing, anything you are making is unmaking too much...
 I wasn't  seeing useful opportunity from my other directions... ((Victor papanek there are some disciplines more dangerous? slide))

-But! eventually, this came to signify this alternative way forward; it didn't exist because it was ephemeral? or because it reused other existing things in a new way? or that it left no trace? suddenly this started to feel like a prompt, a useful constraint to help with new thinking...
-Make design work, but make sure that it doesn't exist!?
+But! eventually, this came to signify this alternative way forward; it didn't exist because it was ephemeral? or because it reused other existing things in a new way? or that it left no trace? suddenly this started to feel like a prompt for yet more works!
+A useful constraint to help with new thinking...

 ## Back to the Work